 This article outlines key steps to successfully choosing and renting out a condo—assuming you've identified a good location, checked that the property pencils out in terms of positive cash flow, and done your homework in researching the prospective property and disclosures.
 The focus here is on renting out a condo to tenants under a month-to-month rental agreement or a fixed-term lease (not a short-term vacation or Airbnb rental).

-It’s crucial you check into the letter and spirit of the rules and regulations of an association (including the covenants, conditions, and restrictions, or CC&Rs) before buying a condo you plan to rent out.
-It’s especially important that you find out the condominium association's stance towards renters.
+It's crucial you check into the letter and spirit of the rules and regulations of a condo association (including the covenants, conditions, and restrictions, or "CC&Rs") before buying a condo you plan to rent out.
+It's especially important that you find out the condominium association's stance towards renters.

 If renting is allowed, first find out what percentage of condo units within that community are currently owner-occupied.
 Some state and federal loan programs require a set limit.
-For example, the Federal Housing Administration (FHA) requires over 50% of units in the association be owner occupied.
-The condo association may also mandate owner-occupant percentages in its rules.
-Renting may be allowed conditionally or more openly, depending on how many of the other owners are already renting.
+For example, the Federal Housing Administration (FHA) requires over 35% of units in the association be owner occupied.
+The condo association might also mandate owner-occupant percentages in its rules.
+Renting might be allowed conditionally or more openly, depending on how many of the other owners are already renting.

 An ideal ratio from your perspective is around 60%-70% owner-occupants and 30%-40% rentals.
 This way, renting is accepted and widely practiced, but not overwhelming and a potential cause of community friction.
 Owners who rent their units will also have some clout in the voting and administration of the association.
 If you see a predominance of rentals, this could also be a red flag that could impact the marketability of the unit when you sell, due to a lack of financing.